 No, I’m not talking about Prime Minister’s Question Time but that paeon to quality television that is Celebrity Big Brother.

-In the name of psychological research (cough), I may have to watch the launch night programme I accidentally recorded.
-Whilst drinking up my Disaronno Amaretto before it goes off.
+In the name of psychological research (cough), I may have to watch the launch night programme I accidentally recorded whilst drinking my Baileys before it goes “off”.